 Complete a large-scale multi-center lung eQTL mapping study.

 Hao K, Bossé Y, Nickle D et al. Lung eQTLs to help reveal the molecular underpinnings of asthma.
 PLoS Genetics 2012; 8(11):e1003029.
 PMID: 23209423

-Demonstrate the potential of lung eQTLs to leverage the results of previous GWAS by identifying the most likely causal genes for COPD on chromosomes 4q31, 4q22, and 19q13 as well as the most likely causal genes for lung cancer on chromosomes 15q25 and 6p21.
+Harness lung eQTLs and transcriptome-wide association studies (TWAS) to leverage the results of previous GWAS by identifying the most likely causal genes for lung cancer, COPD and asthma.

 Lamontagne M et al. Refining susceptibility loci of chronic obstructive pulmonary disease with lung eQTLs.
 PLoS ONE 2013: 8(7): e70220.
 PMID: 23936167